Updated On 6 March, 2023

 - Remind employees not to print the personal information of any client while they are working from home.

 - Streamline processes to report any kind of incident.

 - In case of a new system in place, assure employees that this a new setup and issues may occur.
 However, they can be resolved as soon as issues are reported.

 - Keep printed checklists at home in a place where it is not accessible to others.

 - If the company does not have an incident response policy, appropriate resources should be dedicated immediately to frame, test, and implement such a policy.

 - Remind employees to backup all types of critical or important documents.
 Working remotely can lead to the loss of information unknowingly; therefore, backup is very important.

 - Employees must be continuously reminded that only approved hard disks can be used to back up their information.

 We have tried to make this checklist as thorough and easy to follow as possible to ensure that your business is safe from cyber-attacks.
-One way of following through with this checklist is to assign two weeks as “Cyber Security Awareness Week,” in which you can share one section each during 10 workdays.
 By following cybersecurity best practices during these trying times not only can you ensure your business remains safe from cyber-attacks but also ensure that these actions turn into an everyday habit.